This post contains affiliate links which help me support my business with no extra cost to you.

 Shanna said that savers save money to feel confident and good about their finances and spenders SPEND money to show that their finances are doing ok.
 I had never considered that but it was definitely true for me.
 Like, if I could purchase this expensive thing then I must be doing ok with my finances.

-But the truth is that I know I need to save money too and having money in the bank for things makes me feel better.
-So I set out to see what I needed to do to become someone who could save money.
+But the truth is that I know I need to know how to save money too and having money in the bank for things makes me feel better.
+So I set out to see what I needed to do to become someone who could learn how to save money.

 How to save money tip #1: Reduce visibility

 If the money appears available for spending, I will spend it.
 How about you?
 This is the habit we get into where we check out bank balance, see some money in there and then spend money that should be saved for something else.

 Enter You Need A Budget.
 I know I mention this app/software a lot but guys, it’s changed my finances!
 YNAB is all about syncing up your bank account and then putting the money into budget categories.
 Ok, sounds basic right?
 But the secret sauce is that you then look ONLY at the app, not your bank account balance when looking to see if you “have money”.
 Your mindset goes from “do I have money?” to “Do I have money set for that?”
 And that is the game changer!

 If you haven’t hopped on the YNAB gravy train yet you can get 34 days free with this link.

 By changing what you see, you then hack all those biological triggers that keep you from feeling like you know to save money (remember those?).
 When you see what you truly have to spend it prevents you from overspending because it doesn’t appear available.

 How to save money tip #2: Separate spending account